Branch table: Other uses of technique

+Although the technique of branching using a branch table is most frequently used solely for the purpose of altering program flow – to jump to a program label that is an unconditional branch – the same technique can be used for other purposes.

+For example, it can be used to select a starting point in a sequence of repeated instructions where drop through is the norm and intentional.
+This can be used for example by optimizing compilers or JIT compilers in loop unrolling.

 History

 Use of branch tables and other raw data encoding was common in the early days of computing when memory was expensive, CPUs were slower and compact data representation and efficient choice of alternatives were important.
 Nowadays, they are commonly still used in: